 Winning a James Beard Award is like winning an Oscar in the culinary world.
 The James Beard Awards were established in 1990 to recognize culinary professionals for excellence and achievement in their fields and the honor the diversity in America's food and beverage industries.
-Yesterday, the James Beard Foundation announced the semifinalist for this year's culinary awards, and unsurprisingly New Orleans had a large list of local names on the list. .
-The list will be narrowed to finalists next month, on March 13, and winners will be named on May 7 at a gala in Chicago.
+Yesterday, the James Beard Foundation announced the semifinalist for the 2018’s culinary awards, and unsurprisingly New Orleans had many local names on the list.
+The list will be narrowed to finalists, on March 13, and winners will be named on May 7 at a gala in Chicago.
 See the complete national list of nominees here.

 Best New Restaurant

 Saffron Nola was launched by the Vilkhu family five years ago in Gretna and initially operated as a Friday night-only dinner restaurant that occasionally hosted special set menu dinners and Sunday brunch.
 Saffron headed across the river and opened up a brick-and-mortar store on Magazine Street in early August.
 The Vilkhu family is serving up Indian cuisine and cocktails with their own unique twist.
 The menu includes an assortment of naan and small plates.

 Outstanding Bar Program